KochiyaOcean/chrome-webview-bug/README.md

 # chrome-webview-bug
 Chrome webview bug

-This is a source for: https://chrome.google.com/webstore/detail/chrome-webview-bug/nnjfhpnikaccohgmbpniefjnkdmehipg
+This is the source of: https://chrome.google.com/webstore/detail/chrome-webview-bug/nnjfhpnikaccohgmbpniefjnkdmehipg